Alokbpandey/llamacoder/README.md

 </a>

 <p align="center">
-  An open source Claude Artifacts – generate small React apps with one prompt.
+  An open source Claude Artifacts – generate's small React apps with one prompt.
 Powered by Llama 3 405B & Together.ai.
 </p>

 ## React Engine